aws-controllers-k8s/community/docs/hugo-docs/content/docs/contributor-docs/setup.md

 * `github.com/aws-controllers-k8s/code-generator` is the ACK code generator
 * `github.com/aws-controllers-k8s/test-infra` contains the testing scripts

-!!! tip "prefix ACK forked repos with 'ack-'"
+{{% hint type="info" title="Prefix ACK forked repos with `ack-`" %}}
 When I fork repositories to my personal Github account, I tend to prefix the repositories with a common string for grouping purposes.
 For ACK source repositories that I forked from the `github.com/aws-controllers-k8s` Github Organization, I prefix those repositories with "ack-".
-For example, when I forked the `github.com/aws-controllers-k8s/code-generator` repository to my
-    `github.com/jaypipes` personal space on Github, I immediately renamed the forked repo to `github.com/jaypipes/ack-code-generator`.
+For example, when I forked the `github.com/aws-controllers-k8s/code-generator` repository to my `github.com/jaypipes` personal space on Github, I immediately renamed the forked repo to `github.com/jaypipes/ack-code-generator`.
 This makes it easier to quickly filter repositories that are forked from the `github.com/aws-controllers-k8s` Github Organization.
+{{% /hint %}}

 After forking the above common repositories, fork the upstream service controller repositories that you wish to work on or test out.
 The upstream